 As I mentioned, this teaching on suffering, and its causes and antidotes was the Buddha’s very first teaching, which is often translated as The Four Noble Truths.
 Robert Thurman prefers to call these The Four Facts, which I also find better, because it suggests the empirical, scientific way that the Buddha approached reality instead of the aristocratic sounding “Noble Truths.”

-When I researched the origin of The Four Noble Truths, I found out that the earliest Buddhist scriptures don’t even use the term “noble” at all, but stick to a more empirical way of stating these as Four Truths or Four Facts.
+When I researched the origin of The Four Noble Truths, I found out that the earliest Buddhist scriptures don’t even use the term “noble” at all, but stick to a more empirical way of stating these Four Truths or Four Facts.

 I am just a little more important!